GoogleCloudPlatform/java-docs-samples/CONTRIBUTING.md

 ## Code reviews

+Change to samples should be reviewed by both a product stakeholder for accuracy as well as a member of java-samples-reviewers@ to ensure the sample format and best practices for Java are used.

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
 Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more